tlsnotary/docs-mdbook/src/protocol/2pc/deap.md

 ### Committed Oblivious Transfer

-In the second phase of our protocol Bob must open all oblivious transfers he sent to Alice.
+In the last phase of our protocol Bob must open all oblivious transfers he sent to Alice.
 To achieve this, we require a very relaxed flavor of committed oblivious transfer.
 For more detail on these relaxations see section 2 of [Zero-Knowledge Using Garbled Circuits [JKO13]](https://eprint.iacr.org/2013/073.pdf).

 ### Privacy-free Garbling